 Marsilio Ficino, the discoverer of Plato and the hermetic tradition, was highly interested in natural magic, the ways of using plants, stones and other natural object as modes of acting on nature without the use of demoniacal or angelical powers.
 He uses Neo-Platonist sources, Chaldean oracles and Aristotelian metaphysics in sustaining this mode of command over nature by using the sympathies that exist between natural objects.
 This natural magic can be seen as a form of occult technology that uses pre-existing "levers" in nature, hidden by the Creator at the moment of creation, in order to obtain the desired effects.
 Another point to be made about natural magic is that it focuses on the utility of knowing the natural laws.
 Ficino's Magus is not a detached observer of nature that pursues knowledge for its own sake but the knowledge should be useful, the Magus should be able to apply the knowledge.
-The books on natural magic not only deal with the similitude between natural objects that can be used by the Magus but also employ mechanics, mathematics, alchemy and every practical knowledge available at that time.30 Cornelius Agrippa's De Occulta Philosophia (1533) discusses astrology, mathematics, images for talismans, and the occult virtues in natural things.
+The books on natural magic not only deal with the similitude between natural objects that can be used by the Magus but also employ mechanics, mathematics, alchemy and every practical knowledge available at that time.31 Cornelius Agrippa's De Occulta Philosophia (1533) discusses astrology, mathematics, mechanical marvels, numerology, universal harmony, the power of music and incantations, images for talismans, and the occult virtues in natural things.